Illinois disability

 • Your wedding ring, furniture, clothing or daily living items (appliances, bedding, towels)

-The SSI program has different income and asset limits for married couples who apply for Illinois disability.
-Eligible couples need less than $3,000 in assets and $1,350 in monthly income to qualify for SSI-based Illinois disability benefits.
+The SSI program has different income and asset limits for married couples who apply.
+Eligible couples need less than $3,000 in assets and $1,470 in monthly income to qualify for SSI-based Illinois disability benefits.

-Luckily, anyone getting Illinois disability through the SSI program is eligible for annual Cost-of-Living-Adjustment (COLA) increases in certain years.
-You must also prove you’re too disabled to work every few years to keep getting Illinois disability payments.
+Luckily, anyone getting Illinois disability through the SSI program is eligible for annual COLA increases in certain years.
+You must also prove you’re too disabled to work every few years to keep getting SSI.
 Once you turn 65, the SSI program no longer needs to confirm you’re blind or disabled to qualify.
-As long as you still meet all financial requirements, you can keep your SSI-based Illinois disability payments for life.
+As long as you still meet the income limits, you can keep your SSI for life.

 What About Temporary or Short-Term Illinois Disability Benefits?

 Unfortunately, no government program pays short-term or temporary disability benefits in Illinois.
-(However, you may have employer-provided coverage as part of your benefits package or purchase a private plan before becoming disabled.)
+(However, you may have coverage as part of your job benefits package or purchase a private plan before becoming disabled.)
 But that’s okay!
 Government programs aren’t the only way injured or sick people can get enough money to live on.
-See if anything below may apply to you:
+See if either of these applies to you:

 1. Workman’s comp.
 State law requires workers’ compensation coverage for every Illinois employer.
 If you get hurt or sick while at work, then you may qualify for workman’s comp benefits.
 Get a free 2-minute evaluation online now to see if you’re potentially eligible.

-2. Car accident compensation.
+2. Car accident settlements.
 Injured in an accident that wasn’t your fault?
 Don’t accept an insurance settlement for half the money you’re owed!
 A personal injury claim is the only way to get 100% of the money you deserve.
 Car insurance only pays 54% of your costs, on average, according to NHTSA data.
-Get free legal advice before deciding which option is right for you.
+Get a free consultation before deciding which option is right for you.

-Want to nearly triple your chances for getting Illinois disability the first time you apply?
+Want to nearly triple your chances for getting benefits?
 Have a lawyer file your claim!
-A Social Security attorney charges nothing up front for professional legal assistance.
+A Social Security attorney charges nothing up front for expert claim help.
 Federal law says the SSA must approve any legal fees your attorney wants to charge before you pay.
-That’s because all Illinois disability lawyers work on contingency.
-For this reason, you cannot owe any fees until after your claim’s approved for Illinois disability benefits.
+That’s because all Illinois SSD lawyers work on contingency.
+For this reason, you cannot owe any fees until after the SSA awards you benefits.
 So, you won’t pay a dime unless your case wins.
-And if you do win, you’ll only pay a small, one-time fee.
+And if you do win, you’ll only pay one small fee.

 Get Your Free Benefits Evaluation